4 year old • Male • 55 lbs

 Bruce has an athletic build with beautiful tan and white markings.

 A very handsome boy, Bruce gets a lot of compliments . . . and yes, they are going to his head ;).
 He is a total extrovert and needs a home where he doesn’t have to spend long periods by himself.
 Bruce gets nervous when his favorite people aren’t around; so he will need continued training to make sure he knows his crew is coming back.
+Bruce has been very interested in and playful with other dogs that he has met on leash and also does well off-leash.
+His personality with other dogs is submissive, and we think he would really thrive in a house with a dog buddy to play with.
+So we're looking for a home with another lovely dog similar to his size.

 Because he is young and very energetic, Bruce needs plenty of exercise in addition to leash walks.
 He needs a stand-alone home with a fenced yard (we love watching him run around, particularly when he shows off with his joyful morning zoomies!).
 Bruce loves to accompany his human on (ideally) two vigorous walks every day.
 He prefers nature areas, but he has gotten very good at walking on quiet streets where there are fewer scary cars.
 After a big hike, he loves to snuggle up on the couch and watch nature documentaries.
 Speaking of cars, Bruce often gets sick when riding in cars—he loves to go wherever you’re going, but he doesn’t always love the journey.